seanstar12/Tasmota/README.md

-## Tasmota - digiDIM Kinda Sorta Not Really Temporary Fork @ 7.0.0.5 - Core 2.6.1
+## Tasmota - digiDIM Kinda Sorta Not Really Temporary Fork @ 8.1.0.1 - Core 2.6.1

 Precompiled bins supplied in the bins folder of this repo.

+NOTE: Once you upgrade to 8.x you will only be able to downgrade to an older version via serial flash.

 ### Changes

 - Dimming status sent at all power state changes
 - Power topic updated if a dimming change causes the power state to change
-- Martin Jerry SD-01 Dimmer support
+- Martin Jerry SD-01 (02,03) Dimmer support
 - digiDIMv(X) indicated in the information tab for support purposes

 I personally use this build on Tuya based dimmers and the Martin Jerry SD-01 Dimmer in our home with Home Assistant.
 [Shown here](https://www.digiblur.com/2018/12/state-of-dimmer-tasmota-dimmer-updates.html)